carloszimm/rx-scraping-msr22/README.md

 # ReactiveX Operators Scraping
 Provides a script to scrape the information about ReactiveX operators from official Rx Distribuition sources.
+Scripts used for the paper:
+> Mining the Usage of Reactive Programming APIs: A Mining Study on GitHub and Stack Overflow.

 The following sources are currently scraped:
 * http://reactivex.io/ (ReactiveX website)